pyeventsourcing/esdbclient/README.md

 The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
 This probably isn't very useful, but is included for completeness and consistency with the other methods.

+This method returns a Python iterator that yields recorded events, including events that are recorded after the subscription was created.
+Iterating over this object will therefore not stop, unless the connection to the database is lost.
+The connection will be closed when the iterator object is deleted from memory, which will happen when the iterator object goes out of scope or is explicitly deleted (see below).
+The connection may also be closed by the server.

+The subscription object can be used directly, but it might be used within a threaded loop dedicated to receiving events that can be stopped in a controlled way, with recorded events put on a queue for processing in a different thread.
+This package doesn't provide such a threaded or queuing object class.
+Just make sure to reconstruct the subscription (and the queue) using the last recorded commit position when resuming the subscription after an error, to be sure all events are processed once.

 The example below shows how to subscribe to receive all recorded events from a specific commit position.
 Three already-recorded